You are here

 The idea of sitting down to read a book on language development from cover to cover is daunting at the best of times, and unlikely to be an activity a busy parent can complete.
 Instead, The ABC’s of Language Development: Discover Language with Your Child is designed to be used over time.
 A busy parent or educator can open the book to any letter of the alphabet and delve into that topic alone.
 Or, if just wanting 'how to' tips that day, you can skip around – selecting topics that are most relevant to their issues at hand and focus on the 'What You Can Do' practical strategies.
 Alternatively, one can focus on the 'What the Science Tells Us' sections, because the science is accurate and up to date.
 This 'buffet' of possibilities allows each reader to interact with and learn from the book in a way that is most beneficial (and most delicious) to them.

 We would love to hear how you've found the book - how did you use it?
 Did you notice a difference in your child's language development?
 What is your favourite part of the book?
-Review the book here and go in the draw to win:
+Review the book here:

 My Child Needs Extra Communication Support: A Companion Document